-This article by Fiona Shine featured on page 40 of Issue 017 of New Zealand Renovate Magazine.
+This article is featured on page 40 of Issue 017 of New Zealand Renovate Magazine.
 New Zealand's first and only magazine solely dedicated to home renovations.

 If you would like to discuss options and ideas for your outdoor renovation project, please use the enquiry form on this page to provide us with your contact details.
 We will get in touch with you at a time that suits you to discuss your landscaping design and build.
 If you would like to provide us with more information about your project, we have a more comprehensive enquiry form on our "Get in touch" page too.